oracle-livelabs/security/blockchain-table-new/provision/provision.md

 -   Learn how to provision a new Autonomous Database
 -   Create a new user for demo purpose
--   Connect to Autonomous Database using Oracle CloudShell and SQLcl
+-   Connect to Autonomous Database using Oracle Cloud Shell and SQLcl

 ### Prerequisites